Hej!

 The solution

-It's not a small task – especially when your stereotypical customer is mostly non-tech savvy.
-To validify that the new app draft could be used by everyone digital product studio MAD brought me into play.
-In the lab of Sparkassen Finanzportal in Berlin, now S-Communication Services, we put Figma prototypes through its paces.
-I prepared, facilitated and analysed the interviews.
+It's not a small task – especially when your stereotypical customer is largely non-technical.
+To validate that the new app draft could be used by everyone, digital product studio MAD brought me in.
+At the Sparkassen Finanzportal lab in Berlin, now S-Communication Services, we put Figma prototypes through their paces.

 Role